wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/01-Introduction-to-WP-Cron.md

 While this makes it easier for plugin developers to implement scheduled tasks, it does have some limitations.

-The primary limitation is that it relies on a user to load the page to run.
+The primary limitation is that it relies on traffic to your site, as it's triggered on every page load.
 This means it can be unreliable if the site has a drop in traffic, as the scheduled tasks may not run when expected.

+However, while you can't be 100% sure when your scheduled tasks will run, you can be sure that they will run eventually.

 Fortunately, WordPress does provide a mechanism to overcome this limitation, which you can learn about in lesson on Hooking WP-Cron Into the System Task Scheduler